On This Page:

 When hiring a roofer, it’s often best to start by researching various materials and systems before talking to contractors.
 Many roofs aren’t installed according to the manufacturer guidelines.
 This is a handy piece of information to get before asking pros for recommendations.

 You don’t need to understand everything about roofing, nor do you need to have the answers about the style you want.
 But you need to be able to ask the right questions.
 Otherwise, you’ll have no idea which contractor is right for you.
+The most important skill you want is competent flashing—that’s where the roof intersects with vertical structures, such as chimneys, dormers, and other roof components.
+Flashing is where the leaks happen and installation has to be precise to be correct.

 Contact Multiple Contractors